MPA Admissions Requirements

 The letters must be submitted online.

 In line with the global emphasis of the Marriott School, the MPA program encourages international students to apply.
-International applications, including entrance exam and English language scores, are due by 15 January.
+International applications, including entrance exam (GRE, GMAT, or LSAT) and English language scores, are due by 15 January.
 International students have a mandatory new student orientation the second week of August.
 Please also see the university's International Student Application Instructions.

 English Language Exam